 5. Add a time limit to your bid

 This tip may help you avoid a bidding war altogether.
-Boston-area real estate agent Elias Papdopolous suggests finding a house that has just hit the market and giving sellers 4 to 6 hours to accept a strong offer.
+In the hot pandemic housing market, Boston-area real estate agent Elias Papdopolous suggested finding a house that has just hit the market and giving sellers 4 to 6 hours to accept a strong offer.
 If your bid is too good to lose, a seller may accept it without waiting to hear from competitors.

 Bear in mind that your real estate market may vary from Papdopolous’.
-In an interview with Boston.com, he advised that buyers should consult their agents for best recommendations on time limits.
+In a 2020 interview with Boston.com, he advised that buyers should consult their agents for best recommendations on time limits.

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.